Lara

 Your students will practice counting, grouping, repeated addition, and multiplication.

-The great thing about this type of activity is that students can use what they have learned in the past to create new meaning and develop more efficient strategies that make sense to them!
+The great thing about this problem-solving with stories is that students can use what they have learned in the past to create new meaning and develop more efficient strategies that make sense to them!

-Plus, like I said at the beginning, kids love a good theme!
+Plus, like I said initially, kids love a good theme!

 You can purchase all of these Halloween activities in this bundle!